Ohlindoh/detectobot/README.md

 ## Agents

-- `summarizer.py` – downloads any new articles from the configured sites and summarizes them with OpenAI.
+- `summarizer.py` – processes a URL or new site links and outputs a DetectionSpec JSON using Pydantic AI.
 - `detection_agent.py` – similar to the summarizer but also interprets the article and proposes detection strategies.
 Pass `--prompt` to experiment with custom system prompts.

 Run tests with `pytest`.